krummm/bobaclient/README.md

 # bobaclient

 Dependencies: zip and curl\
-Binary should be placed in PATH to be executed.
+bobaclient binary should be placed in PATH to be executed.

 A simple and lightweight client for bobashare.\
 All credits to bobashare at https://bbaovanc.com/